Asthmatics No Higher Risk Of Dying From Covid: Study

-Sydney, Feb 20 (IANS) Asthma may not increase the risk of severe illness or death from Covid-19, a new study suggests.
+Sydney, Feb 20: Asthma may not increase the risk of severe illness or death from Covid-19, a new study suggests.

 The review of studies on 587,000 people showed that people with asthma had a 14 per cent lower risk of getting Covid-19 and were significantly less likely to be hospitalised with the virus.